 Vermont is a beautiful state, full of unique, exciting things to do.
 However, while new experiences are what make travel fun, you never know what could go wrong.
 Accidents or healthcare emergencies are almost always accompanied by huge financial stress.
 This is where the well-thought-out step of buying visitors medical insurance before visiting can come back to help you.

-Why buy visitors medical insurance before travelling to Vermont?
+Why buy visitors medical insurance before traveling to Vermont?

 Accidents, illnesses, and injuries are always unpredictable.
 You can be as careful as you like, but you never know when you’ll slip and fall on a patch of ice or come down with a bad bout of food poisoning.
 Combine that with the fact that healthcare in the U.S. is astronomically expensive, and you could find yourself facing a multi-thousand-dollar ER bill for just a few seconds of inattention.
 Luckily, visitors medical insurance can act as your financial safety net should the unexpected occur.